frontman404/frontman404/README.md

 - 👋 Hi, I’m Andrei or @frontman404.
 I'm a student in Romania, last year, soon to be getting my bachelor degree in electrical engineering.
-- 👀 I’m interested in fun, useful projects, only python3 at the moment.
-- 🌱 I’m currently learning phyton3 and java.
+- 🌱 I’m currently learning phyton3 and java, developing cute little programs in my free time.
 - 💞️ I’m looking to collaborate on anything if it sparks my interest.
 - 📫 How to reach me...
 I don't think anyone wants to reach me.